BLOG

 Refrigerated containers, also known as reefers containers, are used for transporting goods that require a controlled temperature environment.
 These containers use a refrigeration unit that helps maintain a specified temperature range, ensuring that the goods inside remain fresh and free from any damage caused by temperature variations.

-Refrigerated containers are available in different sizes, ranging from 10, 20, and 40-foot containers.
-The size of the container required depends on the volume of the cargo and the distance it has to be transported.
-The containers themselves are made of high-quality steel and are fitted with advanced refrigeration units that use efficient insulation and ventilation systems to maintain the desired temperatures.
+Refrigerated containers are available in different sizes, ranging from 10, 20, and 40-foot containers.The volume of cargo and transport distance determine the required container size.
+Manufacturers build these containers from high-quality steel.
+They fit them with advanced refrigeration units.
+These units use efficient insulation and ventilation systems to maintain desired temperatures.

 Refrigerated containers come with different temperature ranges as well, allowing for customization based on the needs of the cargo.
 Most common temperature ranges include -35°C to +30°C (-31 to +86°F) to cater to the needs of frozen, chilled, and fresh goods.